 Serendipity Cafe serves a huge variety of beverages.
 They have tons of coffee options, teas, juice, wines, craft beer and meads.
 It was a nice place to relax for a bit and cool off.
 They place has a cool vibe with plenty of tables and couches to sit.
 There are also board games you can play while you enjoy your drink.

 One Flight Up Cafe

-One Flight Up is cute quirky cafe makes a good stop for breakfast or lunch.
+One Flight Up cafe makes a good stop for breakfast or lunch.
 It’s a little crowded inside but they do have a nice patio that overlooks the street below.
 They have a lot of drink options like coffee, smoothies, wine and beer.
 The sandwiches we had were good, but the Lobster Bisque was amazing!
 We didn’t save room for dessert but their pastries looked delicious.

 Mount Dora Confectionary

 This is a great place to go for all your sweets cravings!
 Mount Dora Confectionary has ice cream, gelato, jelly beans, candies, and a variety of homemade truffles, fudge, and chocolates.
 We loved the peanut butter cup and the chocolate turtles.